quick-waipa/mkEqSFC/README_ENG.md

 #### [Input Data]
  + **Speaker FR Data File Path:** Data Format: Hz, Gain (comma-separated).
 Please input the file path of the speaker's frequency response data.
 Note that an error will occur if there is no data between 20Hz and 20,000Hz.
  + **Filter Data File Path: Data Format:** Hz, Gain (comma-separated).
 Please input the file path of the characteristic filter (e.g., ISO 226:2023 75phon data can be utilized from ISO_226_2023_75phon.txt).
  + **EQ Target Curve File Path: Data Format:** Hz, Gain (comma-separated).
 Please input the file path of the curve that serves as the target when creating EQ.
 It's suggested to use a flat curve rather than adding any tilt (target_curve_Flat.txt).
+However, in the case of headphone correction, it is necessary to consider the head transfer function, so it is better to set an appropriate target curve (e.g., Harman curve).
  + **HRTF - ECTF File Path: Data Format:** Hz, Gain (comma-separated).
 Enter only if you are correcting for headphones.
 Enter the file path of the head transfer function (HRTF).
 Diffuse Field Curve measured at the eardrum (ISO11904_1_DF_ED.csv).

 #### [Output File Name]